Best daily deals

 MSRP: $299.99

 Those who have previously enjoyed the HyperX Cloud Alpha but desire wireless connectivity should snag the newer HyperX Cloud Alpha Wireless ($151 at Amazon.)
 This headset can last up to 327 hours and 27 minutes with constant playback, which surpasses the competition by far and means you potentially receive up to 13 and a half days of continuous music playtime.
 For context, the next-best wireless headset we have tested for battery performance is the SteelSeries Arctis 7+.
 However, this headset lasted just over 70 hours in our tests.
 The HyperX Cloud Alpha Wireless is not just a one-trick pony, either.
 The headset adorns a comfortable memory foam headband, has excellent sound quality, and has a handy companion app.
-HyperX NGenuity controls vital firmware updates, a 10-band custom EQ, microphone controls, and the headset’s included DTS:X spatial sound feature.
+HyperX NGenuity provides vital firmware updates, a 10-band custom EQ, microphone controls, and the headset’s included DTS:X spatial sound feature.

 Finally, the Logitech G PRO X 2 LIGHTSPEED ($249 at Amazon) is the be-all-end-all gaming headset for everyone.
 Drawing on the strengths of its predecessors, this headset owns a headband with an additional hinge above each ear cup for a better fit.
 Controlling the G PRO X 2 is easy, and the G HUB app delivers firmware updates, a five-band EQ, surround sound, and Logitech’s Blue Vo!ce microphone feature suite.
 This headset can be hooked up using a 3.5mm jack, Bluetooth, and a 2.4GHz USB-A dongle for low-latency wireless.
-Unfortunately, Bluetooth multipoint is not supported.
+Unfortunately, Bluetooth Multipoint is not supported.
 However, the headset handles up to 88 hours of constant music playback on a single charge.
 It also does a reasonably good job of isolating your audio from distracting environmental sounds.
 The G PRO X 2 has a pleasing sound quality, and the microphone reproduces voices well enough for in-game chat and Zoom calls.

 Audeze Maxwell 2 FAQs